kinnala/scikit-fem/docs/tutorial.rst

 The previous commands cause the boundary degrees-of-freedom to be zero.
-In order to set them to prescribed values, you can experiment with the different keyword arguments of :func:`skfem.utils.condense`; c.f. the examples.
+In order to set them to prescribed values, you can experiment with the different keyword arguments of :func:`skfem.utils.condense`; see e.g.
+:ref:`inhomo`.

 Solving linear systems
 ######################